joyboy-code/Sales-data-Analysis/README.md

 Vrinda Store Sales Analysis (2022)
-This repository contains an in-depth sales analysis of Vrinda Store's operations for the year 2022, based on approximately 31,000 order entries.
-The analysis was performed using Excel, focusing on data cleaning, summarization, and creating interactive dashboards to derive actionable insights.
-Project Overview
-The primary objectives of this project include:

-Cleaning and normalizing raw sales data to ensure accuracy.
-Creating dynamic pivot tables and charts to visualize sales trends and customer behavior.
-Developing interactive dashboards with slicers for filtering data by month, gender, state, and sales channel.
-Extracting key insights such as peak sales months, top-performing regions, customer demographics, and sales channels.

-Key Features

-Data Cleaning & Preparation:
-Removed null entries and standardized labels.
-Created new fields like Month and Age Group.

-Data Visualization:
-Monthly sales and order trend charts.
-Gender-wise revenue analysis.
-Order status distribution.
-Regional sales performance.
-Channel-wise sales analysis (Amazon, Flipkart, Myntra).
-Age and gender cross-analysis.

-Interactive Dashboard:
-Slicers for easy filtering across multiple dimensions.
-Clear visual representations supporting strategic decision-making.

-Skills Demonstrated

-Data cleaning and normalization in Excel.
-Pivot table and chart creation.
-Interactive dashboard development using slicers.
-Data analysis and visualization.
-Presentation of real-world business insights.

-Usage
-Open the Excel workbook provided to explore the dashboards and insights.
-Use the slicers to filter data dynamically and analyze different aspects of the sales performance.
+This repository contains an analysis of Vrinda Store's sales data for the year 2022, based on approximately 31,000 order entries.
+The analysis was performed using Excel, focusing on data cleaning, summarization, and interactive dashboards to uncover key business insights.

+Project Objectives

+Analyze large sales dataset (~31,000 entries) to identify trends.
+Clean and normalize raw data for accurate analysis.
+Create pivot tables and dashboards for visual insights.
+Use slicers for interactive filtering by month, gender, state, and sales channel.

+Data Cleaning Process

+Removed null entries and corrected inconsistent data.
+Standardized labels for gender and order status.
+Created new fields such as Month (from Date) and Age Group (based on Age).
+Utilized Excel formulas like TEXT(), IF(), and VLOOKUP() for data transformation.

+Visualizations & Insights

+Monthly sales and order volume trends.
+Revenue split by gender (women contributed approximately 64%).
+Distribution of order statuses (delivered, canceled, refunded).
+State-wise sales performance (top states: Maharashtra, Karnataka, Uttar Pradesh).
+Cross-analysis of age groups and gender.
+Performance across sales channels (Amazon, Flipkart, Myntra).

+Key Findings

+February recorded the highest sales and order volume.
+Most orders (about 92%) were delivered, with a low cancellation rate.
+Major customer segments include adults aged 30–49 and young women.
+Top-performing channels: Amazon, Flipkart, Myntra.

+Tools & Skills Used

+Excel (pivot tables, formulas, slicers)
+Data visualization
+Data cleaning and normalization
+Analytical thinking

+Usage Instructions
+Open the provided Excel workbook to explore dashboards.
+Use the interactive slicers to filter data by month, gender, state, or sales channel for customized insights.

+Conclusion
+This project demonstrates the ability to clean, analyze, and visualize real-world sales data, enabling better understanding of buyer behavior and sales performance.

 Acknowledgments
-This project showcases my ability to handle large datasets, perform detailed analysis, and present insights effectively, as detailed in the accompanying presentation: "Blue and Black Geometric Abstract Project-Presentation_ritik.pdf".
+Based on the insights presented in the "Blue and Black Geometric Abstract Project-Presentation_ritik.pdf".